L’Édifice - Maison Méricant

 - Boxes 1bis & 5: new F2b.

-- Box 5 became: Special box ‘The Fort’.
+- Box 5 became the first special box: 'The Fort'.

 As shown in the instruction manual of 1924, the identification between different gables "F #b" & "F #a" is not yet documented, as refered by this comment: "The references of certain Spare Parts having been modified, please refer to the 1925 Price List."

-1925: Again new panels
+1925: All panels updated

 - Box cover: Number most likely blue sticker and no golden border.